MHCommunity/mousehunt-improved/README.md

   - Wild Tonic will animate subtly to remind you to enable it if you don't have it on.
 - Sunken City
   - Updates HUD font sizes and colors.
+  - Adds more charms to the list in the HUD.
 - Toxic Spill
   - Rearranges HUD elements to be more readable, increases sizes of text and other elements.
 - Valour Rift
-  - Show the current floor type when you hover over the floor number
+  - Show the current floor type when you hover over the floor number.
   - Shows steps remaining.
   - Updates the HUD to be more readable.
   - Adds a simulator when clicking on the image of The Total Eclipse.
 - Whisker Woods Rift
-  - More visible warning when wrong setup equipped
+  - More visible warning when wrong setup equipped.
-  - Bigger faction titles
+  - Bigger faction titles.
-  - Larget rage meter numbers
+  - Larget rage meter numbers.
 - Zokor
   - Improves item quantity display.
   - Boss name, stealth countdown, and progress are all modified to be more readable.
-- Adds Cheese selectors to all locations that don't have a HUD.
+- Adds Cheese selectors to the following locations to quickly switch between the common cheeses:
+  - Acolyte Realm
+  - Balack's Cove
+  - Bazaar
+  - Calm Clearing
+  - Cape Clawed
+  - Catacombs
+  - Derr Dunes
+  - Dojo
+  - Dracano
+  - Elub Shore
+  - Forbidden Grove
+  - Great Gnarled Tree
-  - Meadow
+  - Jungle Of Dread
   - King's Arms
-  - Tournament Hall
   - King's Gauntlet
-  - Calm Clearing
-  - Great Gnarled Tree
   - Lagoon
-  - Bazaar
-  - Town Of Digby
-  - Training Grounds
-  - Dojo
   - Meditation Room
+  - Nerg Plains
   - Pinnacle Chamber
-  - Catacombs
-  - Forbidden Grove
-  - Cape Clawed
-  - Elub Shore
-  - Nerg Plains
-  - Derr Dunes
-  - Jungle Of Dread
-  - Dracano
-  - Balack's Cove
+  - Slushy Shoreline
   - S.S.
 Huntington IV
+  - Tournament Hall
+  - Town Of Digby
-  - Slushy Shoreline
+  - Training Grounds

 ### Fixes